DannhiNT/DannhiNT/README.md

 # Hi there 👋, I'm Nhi

-A passionate **Computer Science and Statistics student**.
+I'm a A passionate **CS and Math student**.
 I love exploring new technologies every day and leveraging them to solve real-world problems.

 - 🌱 I am currently learning **Full-stack development**
 - 📫 Reach out to me at [nguytr01@luther.edu](mailto:nguytr01@luther.edu)